-This approximately 40.2-acre property (see map on previous page) was voluntarily annexed into the City on December 19, 2013 by Ordinance No. 130339.
-The proposed large-scale land use change from Alachua County Low Density Residential (1-4 DU/acre) to City of Gainesville Conservation pertains to an undeveloped, wooded property in east Gainesville.
-It is located north of the Professional Academies Magnet at Loften W. Travis High School, east of Taccachale (community for Floridians with developmental disabilities), east of the original Cedar Grove single-family neighborhood, and northwest of the City's Morningside Nature Center.
-Publicly owned, undeveloped and wooded lands are to the east and north of the property.
-The property is landlocked with the exception of the adjacent cul-de-sac of NE 11th Place at the eastern edge of the Cedar Grove neighborhood.
+This approximately 97.8-acre property (see map on previous page) was voluntarily annexed into the City on October 2, 2014 by Ordinance No. 140124.
+The proposed large-scale land use change from Alachua County Institutional to City of Gainesville Conservation pertains to an undeveloped, wooded property in east Gainesville.
+It is located north of the City's Morningside Nature Center and the Professional Academies Magnet at Loften W. Travis High School.
+Publicly owned, undeveloped and wooded lands are to the west, east and north of the property.
+The property is landlocked but is accessible from Morningside Nature Center of the City of Gainesville.
 The property is within the Plan East Gainesville area.